julianencisoizquierdo/French_restaurants_with_Rstudio/README.md

 If you are interested in using or collaborating on this project, please send me an email to julian.enciso.izquierdo@gmail.com.

 ## Acknowledgments
-The project uses data from Startup_Dataset.xlsx, which was kindly shared by Professor Howard Zhong.
-Special thanks to him for his valuable feedback.
+Special thanks to Mostafa Rezaei for his instructions and guidance.